privatenumber/vue-import-loader/README.md

 ## ⚙️ Options
 - `components`
+  - `Object`
+    - Similar to Vue's `components` hash, where the key is the component tag in kebab-case or PascalCase, and the value is the component path (support aliases).

+  - `Function({ kebab, pascal }, fromComponent)`
+    - Use a function to dynamically resolve component tags to the component paths.
+For example, this function resolves components to the "components" directory:
+    ```js
+    components({ kebab }, fromComponent) {
+    	const componentPath = `../components/${kebab}.vue`;
+    	if (fs.existsSync(componentPath)) {
+    		return `@/components/${kebab}`;
+    	}
+    }
+    ```

 - `functional` (_Experimental_) `Boolean` (Default: `false`)
-  Whether to resolve components in functional components.
+  - Whether to resolve components in functional components.
 Functional components are [known to not support the `components` hash](https://github.com/vuejs/vue-loader/issues/1013) but can be hacked around by registering the components to the parent instead.
-Since it mutates the parent's `component` hash, it is disabled by default.
+Since this feature mutates the parent's `component` hash, it is disabled by default.

 ## 💁‍♂️ FAQ
 ### How's this different from Vue's global registration?